DigiDuRe/DigiDuRe/act1/README.md

 -	how many semicolons there are in field “predikant” (and if not 1 put in the list to check)
 -	whether “predikant” starts with a space

-With this cleaned dataset the datasets from DM and DDRC are checked.
+With this cleaned dataset the datasets from DM and DRC are checked.
 The script that we developed for this can be accessed [here](/act1/db_check_id.ipynb)